Have you ever wondered what the law was on prison escapes and how often they actually occur?

 Sixteen years later, the mastermind Lanigan, convicted of murder, escaped from Long Bay Farm and has never been heard of since.

-Murphy escaped in 1986 from Silverwater jail but his freedom only lasted a year, when he was once again behind bars for his part in the Anita Cobby murder.
+Murphy escaped in 1986 from Silverwater prison but his freedom only lasted a year, when he was once again behind bars for his part in the Anita Cobby murder.

 And while security in prisons is always increasing, those desperate to get out will continue to lay awake at night thinking of ways to escape.